-Play through the puzzles to find and potential problem areas for your class.
+Play through the puzzles to find and potential problem areas for your class.Make sure every student has a journal.

-- Loop The action of doing something over and over again. - Repeat Do something again
+- Loop The action of doing something over and over again. - Repeat To do something again.

 Ask the class to discuss the last set of puzzles.